In a time torn by partisanship and contempt, there’s a lot of reasons that Rob Sand has a “political brand that transcends party lines.”

+He spent much of his first 18 months investigating and prosecuting tax credit fraud related to Iowa Film Office Tax Credit Scandal.
 In addition, Rob prosecuted an investment advisor in northern Iowa who deceived victims into investing into the International Bank of Meekamui, the most recent name of a 20 year-old ponzi scheme originating in Papua New Guinea.
 It is believed to be the only criminal prosecution outside of PNG related to the scheme.
 The “advisor” went to prison and the “Bank” ceased worldwide operations entirely as the case drew near to trial.

-Rob has prosecuted elected and appointed public officials and employees, both Republicans and Democrats.
+Rob also prosecuted elected and appointed public officials and employees, both Republicans and Democrats.
 He successfully prosecuted attorneys, investment advisors, embezzlers, and those who exploit the elderly.
 Rob additionally prosecuted a wide range of other crimes, including sexual abuse, robbery, murder, attempted murder, and perjury.
 He worked to commit to secure facilities nearly twenty sexually violent predators after the end of their prison terms, ending their cycle of victimization.